vhata/evolve/README.md

 - Statistics tracking for population, generations, and species
 - Energy and health indicators for organisms
 - Fast/detailed view modes
+- Advanced statistics tracking with HTML reports and data export
+- Performance graphs of simulation progress

 ### Evolution Tracking
 - Species emergence and extinction tracking